jordan112/foot/readme.md

 # Foot - my project needs a foot to stand on

-An Opinionated boilerplate structure for Node.js with TypesScript and all the trimmings built using VSCode
+A boilerplate project and structure for a Node.js with TypesScript and all the trimming such as EsLint, Jest, Cypress, etc.

 ![Image of foot](https://www.pikpng.com/pngl/m/172-1724506_daily-kos-monty-python-foot-png-clipart.png)

 I was tired of doing all of the base setup and config work to establish a node project

-# use this Repo to start your own project
+# start your own project

+## Getting Started

+Get a clone of this project named correctly using Degit

     npx degit jordan112/foot#main my-new-node-app

-## Getting Started
+Install all the dependencies

     yarn

+Build and start the project

     yarn start

+Or if you want one big super command line:

+    npx degit jordan112/foot#main my-new-node-app && cd $_ && yarn && yarn start

 ## Technologies all setup and configured and ready to go